mrrkrieg/mrrkrieg/README.md

-## 🤖 About Me
+## `$ whoami`

+I'm Dan.

+Founder.

 I work at the intersection of engineering, distribution, and growth mechanics.

-I don’t separate product from growth — if it doesn’t get adopted, it’s not finished.
+I don’t separate product from growth.
+If it doesn’t get adopted, it’s not finished.

-## 💻 Stack
+## `$ stack`

 <p align="left">